Elahe-Akbarnia/medical-ai-paper-reproduction/02_multimodal_medical_ai_robustness/docs/MODEL_ARCHITECTURE.md

 ↓

-Bio_ClinicalBERT
+BioClinicalBERT

 ↓

-CLS representation
+CLS Representation

 ↓

-Classification layer
+Classification Layer

-The CLS representation is used as the text feature representation.
+The CLS token representation is used as the text feature representation.

 Feature dimension: